Once upon a time a chap called Irvine Sellar tried his hand at smashing life.

 Address: Level 31, The Shard, 31 St Thomas Street, SE1 9RY | Opening times: Lunch Tues-Fri, 12-2.30pm; afternoon tea Thurs-Sun, 1-5pm; weekend brunch 10.30am-3.30pm; dinner daily 6-10.30pm | Cuisine: British | Price: £12.50+ for a starter, £26+ for a main, lunch set menus from £29 | Brunch?
 Yes, from £44 | Afternoon tea?
 Yes, from £52 | Sunday lunch?
 No | For more information, or to book, visit their website here.

 Level 32 hosts Oblix.
-It comes from restaurateur Rainer Becker (the mastermind behind Zuma and Roka) – although unlike his other two restaurants (and Aqua below), it’s much more relaxed.
-The menu is NY grill-inspired, made up of salads; steaks BBQ’d on a charcoal grill; slow-roasted joints from a spit; and pizzas cooked in a wood-fired oven.
-Space-wise, they’ve split it up into ‘East’ and ‘West’ which – other than which side of London you’re looking out over – essentially translates into these few details: West is for more formal table dining.
-It’s also for rotisserie lovers, as they offer a much bigger selection; plus they have afternoon tea and Sunday lunch.
+It comes from restaurateur Rainer Becker (the mastermind behind Zuma and Roka) – although unlike his other two restaurants (and Aqua below), it feels more relaxed.
+Split into two sides, the West is where you’ll find the more formal dining room, with an NY grill-inspired menu of rotisserie and steaks.
 East, on the other hand, is more laid-back and vibey.
 Think lounge bar with sofas and low tables, as well as posers on stools.
-If you’re looking for a three-course brunch, this is where you should head – while later in the day, it’s where you’ll find live bands and DJ sets (Wed, Fri & Sat).
+It all kicks off here with afternoon tea, while later in the day it’s where you’ll find live bands and DJ sets (temporarily suspended).
 READ MORE

 Address: Level 32, The Shard, 31 St Thomas Street, SE1 9RY | Opening times: East: Wed-Fri 5-12pm, weekends 12pm-12am; West: Wed-Fri 5.30-11pm, weekend brunch 12-3.30pm | Cuisine: NY Grill | Price: £15+ for a starter, £35+ for a main/£25 vegetarian | Brunch?
 Yes, starting at an eye-watering £70pp for a selection of starters, drinks pairing, one main from the dinner menu and a dessert platter for the table | Afternoon tea?
 Yes, from £42 | Sunday lunch?
 No | For more information, or to book, visit their website here.